 Polyurethane foam for chair and sofa cushions comes in a myriad of forms.
 During the production process a manufacturer will adjust the properties of the polyurethane to achieve a desired strength, comfort level and durability.
 This flexibility in form makes polyurethane great for all sorts of uses.
-Because the most common grades are durable and elastic, it's an ideal furniture foam.
+Because the most common grades are durable, elastic and available in different densities, it's an ideal furniture foam.
 We use this for most couch cushions, chair cushions and bunks.
 These foams stay bouncy and last a long time.